FatihSahin/test-flask/README.md

 Using the combination of these alterations, you can easily and flexibly develop a complex and highly integrated project without worrying about actual integration problems and test data.
 It is now all isolated for you and encapsulated in a TestFlask scenario.
 TestFlask is never a tool to replace your real unit tests, but complement them and provide you a hybrid testing power inside your IDE.

-Go check out [Movie Rental Sample App](https://github.com/FatihSahin/test-flask-sample) for a complete living demo.
+Go check out [Movie Rental Sample App](https://github.com/FatihSahin/test-flask-sample) for a complete demonstration.
-I will also create to demonstrate a YouTube video asap.
+I also created a [Quick Pay Demo](https://github.com/FatihSahin/test-flask-demo), a simpler demo version that is explained in the video [here](https://www.youtube.com/watch?v=zLx35V4BPQg).

 TestFlask also has built-in CLI tooling (checkout TestFlask.CLI) for auto creating unit-tests that trigger your recorded scenario, so that you can instantiate a testing scenario with mocks ready inside your IDE.
 MS Tests are supported right now, but I will add NUnit test support when requested.